uas-at-ucla/suas-2019/SETUP.md

 #### Creating Your Own Branch
 1. Create the remote branch.
 In the [UAS Repository](https://github.com/uas-at-ucla/suas_2018), by the left-side section you should see a box that says 'Branch: master'.
 Click on it, and create the remote branch.
-You should name it by your first name.
-This remote branch is the cloud where you store your newly edited files on and what everyone else can see.
+Name the branch by your first name.
+The remote branch is the cloud where you store your newly edited files and allow everyone else to see your edits.
 2. In the suas_2018 directory, run the following:
    ```bash
    git fetch